This support article refers to the Aha! integration 1.0 version for Jira.

 - To incrementally add features to Aha! that have been created in Jira after your initial upload.

-You can also link features in Aha! directly to an existing issue in Jira, this is separate from the Jira import functionality and is done through the actions drop down on a feature card in Aha!
-Once you import -- or link your feature -- the connection between the issue and your feature will be active.
+You can also link features in Aha! directly to an existing issue in Jira, this is separate from the Jira import functionality and is done through the Send dropdown next to the integrations field on a feature.
+Once you import — or link your feature — the connection between the issue and your feature will be active.

 Which issues are imported?

 The import allows you to enter JQL strings to filter what is imported.
 The default JQL string for the import is: status in (Open, "In Progress," Reopened).

-That means by default it will import every issue matching those statuses.
+That means that by default it will import every issue matching those statuses.
 If you want to import only specific issue types or any type of other custom filters, please refer to the end of this article on the easy to way create your own JQL strings.

-Note: The handling of Jira Issues that are not included as part of the integration mapping will be dependent upon the integration configuration setting Only auto import mapped issue types.
-If the checkbox is selected, only issue types that are defined in the integration mapping and match the JQL statuses will be imported into Aha! as Features and Requirements.
-If this checkbox is not selected, issue types that match the JQL statuses but are not included as part of the integration mapping will be imported as Features.
+The handling of Jira Issues that are not included as part of the integration mapping will be dependent upon the integration configuration setting Only auto import mapped issue types.
+If the checkbox is selected, only issue types that are defined in the integration mapping and match the JQL statuses will be imported into Aha! as features and requirements.
+If this checkbox is not selected, issue types that match the JQL statuses but are not included as part of the integration mapping will be imported as features.

 Which fields are imported?

 Avoid duplicate epics

-Note that if Epics are mapped to Aha!
-Initiatives, you should import the Epics from Jira to Aha! before you start creating Initiatives in Aha!.
-This will avoid the creation of duplicate Epics.
-If you do send the Epics to Jira and get duplicates, you should move the existing Jira stories to the new Aha!-created Epic, rather than the other way around.
+If epics are mapped to Aha! initiatives, you should import the epics from Jira to Aha! before you start creating initiatives in Aha!
+This will avoid the creation of duplicate epics.
+If you do send the epics to Jira and get duplicates, you should move the existing Jira stories to the new Aha!-created epic, rather than the other way around.
 This will correctly maintain the story links in Aha!